 The standard 10 takes a little step down from the S10+: smaller display (though still big enough), triple rear camera, single front camera, medium-sized battery, smaller storage options but a smaller price too.

 The S10e is the cheapest of the Galaxy S10 devices: smallest screen, no in-display fingerprint sensor, dual rear camera, single front camera and a small battery by comparison.
-It's below £700 though and it still has an excellent design, so wins on value for money.
+It's below £700 though and it still has an excellent design, so wins on value for money - but there are some compromises.

 The S10 5G is for those looking to the future: 5G compatibility, huge display, quad rear camera, dual front camera and massive battery.
-It's likely to have a £1000+ price tag though and it's not available until summer 2019.
+It's a great phone, but the additions to the camera don't make a massive difference - it's really about the big screen and 5G.
+If you're not after 5G, then consider the huge S10 Lite as well.